 The next "Cruise With The Champions" is set for

-cruise with sail aboard the Carnival Sensation for a five day
+The cruise with sail aboard the Carnival Sunrise for a four day

-exotic eastern Caribbean cruise.
-Contact "Cruise With The
+exotic Bahama cruise.
+Contact "Cruise With The Champions" today

-Champions" today to book your vacation with us.
-Prices start at
+to book your vacation with us.
+Prices start at $610 per person

-$550 per person and up which includes: Cruise, Cruise Shirt,
+(Based on Balcony Cabin) and up which includes: Cruise, Cruise

-Port Charges, Fuel Surcharge, Food (On Ship), and Entertainment.
+Shirt, Port Charges, Fuel Surcharge, Food (On Ship), and

 Fun Day At Sea